José Miguel Pérez: "When I reached the finish line I felt an immense joy and also a lot of tranquility"

 Now, with his goal achieved, the one from Cuenca is going to take “a mini vacation with a lower training pace” before beginning his preparation for the Olympics.
 In fact, the only event in which José Miguel Pérez is going to compete is in the World Cup in Austria.
 Regarding his role in the London Olympic Games, Pérez knows that he is going to go “to enjoy.”

-For now, he has already reached out to his teammates, Javier Gómez Noya and Mario Mola “to help them if they need it and get a medal.”
-Of course, in principle his intention is not going to be to go gregarious to the Games because his objective is to “give the best of myself.”
+For now, he has already extended a hand to his teammates, Javier Gómez Noya and Mario Mola “to help them if they need it and to win a medal.”
+However, his intention is not to be a domestique at the Games because his goal is “to give my best.”

 Source: vocesdecuenca.com